BonsaiDen/JavaScript-Garden/doc/typeof.md

 ### The Class of an object

-The specification gives exactly one way of accessing the `[[Class]]` value, which the use of `Object.prototype.toString`.
+The specification gives exactly one way of accessing the `[[Class]]` value, with the use of `Object.prototype.toString`.

     function is(type, obj) {
         var clas = Object.prototype.toString.call(obj).slice(8, -1);